An Exegetical Commentary

-The common interpretation is that Paul is talking about an individual's faith in Yeshua's atoning work for salvation.
+The common interpretation is that Paul is talking about an individual's trust in Yeshua's atoning work for salvation.
 However, the one showing faithfulness would be Yeshua since the last verse of the previous chapter says, "He who was delivered over because of our transgressions, and was raised because of our justification."
 It's as if Paul is telling his imaginary opponent, "Don't you understand?
 We have been reconciled with God not because of any legalistic works, but because of the faithfulness of Yeshua.
 Moreover, we will only keep that relationship strong if we continue to rely on our Messiah's faithfulness."

 Peace with God is obtained and maintained through the faithfulness of our Lord Yeshua the Messiah.
 Without Yeshua's sacrifice and constant mediatorial work our falling short of the perfection of God (Rom 3:23) would stifle our becoming righteous.
 Shulam points out that since Yeshua is identified in 3:23-26 as the scapegoat of the Day of Atonement, then the mention of "peace with God" alludes to the biblical peace-offering (Heb. shelamim).
 A peace-offering was a general offering, not peculiar to the Day of Atonement, and signified the people's renewal of the covenant (cf. Ex 24:5; Deut 27:6-7; 2Chr 29:31).
 Paul may even be hinting at a parallel between Yeshua and Phinehas:

 "Phinehas the son of Eleazar, the son of Aaron the priest, has turned away My wrath from the sons of Israel in that he was jealous with My jealousy among them, so that I did not destroy the sons of Israel in My jealousy.
 Therefore say, 'Behold, I give him My covenant of peace.'"
 (Num 25:11-12)